- Student Life

 - Campus Life Policies

-The Wellesley community is committed to providing a safe and supportive environment for its lesbian, gay, bisexual, transgender, queer, questioning and intersex students.
+Wellesley is committed to providing a safe and supportive environment for its lesbian, gay, bisexual, transgender, queer, questioning, and intersex students.

 The ready support by students, faculty, and staff of Wellesley’s large, active LGBTQ population is one of the most remarkable aspects of our multicultural community.
 From rainbow “Safe Space” stickers on office doors to out-and-proud First-Year Mentors, Wellesley offers many informal mentoring and advising resources for its LGBTQ students and their allies.